-The new law took effect July 1, 2015, and the sales permit is good for a year (July 1 through June 30) before it must be renewed.
+The law took effect July 1, 2015.
+The sales permit is good for a year (July 1 through June 30) before it must be renewed.

 Q: How much must I collect and remit in sales tax and hotel tax?
 And how is the tax calculated?